santinoacco/MySetup/vim/README.md

 # Setup

-It's important to keep in mind that the plugin-manager is a key factor in the syntax.
+(Neo)Vim on its own is quite powerful, but there are powerful plugins out there that make the experience much smoother.
+For that reason the `plugin-manager` impacts quite heavily the setup process.

 ## NeoVim

+-   make executable `lua_nvim_setup.sh` and run it
 1. Create a `nvim` dir in `.config`:
     >   `cd ~/.config && mkdir nvim && cd nvim;`

 ### Lua

 2. Paste (or create) the `init.lua` file inside `.config/nvim/`,
 	which acts as the `vimrc` classical file.
 3. Note we're using `lazy.nvim` plugin-manager,
-	since others are not longer maintanined (like `packer`)
+	since others are not longer maintanined (like `packer`).
+    Update `lazy.nvim` using: ``

 My personal configuration is under the `lua` directory at `lua/santinoacco`.
 Inside it we find: